imagej/imagej.github.io/_pages/plugins/public-data-sets.md

 <!-- -->

 -   [A 3D electron microscopy dataset of rodent brain](https://www.epfl.ch/labs/cvlab/data/data-em/), courtesy of [Graham Knott](http://people.epfl.ch/graham.knott) and Marco Cantoni at EPFL.
 In particular, a FIBSEM volume measuring 5x5x5 micrometers and taken from the CA1 hippocampus region of the brain, and imaged at the extraordinary resolution of 5x5x5 nanometers per voxel!
-In addition, Aurelien Lucchi from [Pascal Fua](http://people.epfl.ch/pascal.fua/bio?lang=en)'s lab has made available, in the same page, image volumes contaning labels for mitochondria.
+In addition, Aurelien Lucchi from [Pascal Fua](http://people.epfl.ch/pascal.fua/bio?lang=en)'s lab has made available, in the same page, image volumes containing labels for mitochondria.

 <!-- -->